Bowser-Morner cosmetics? It was a thing.

 03.14.24 | Tracey Hanlin

 Ladies who went to the restroom to "powder their nose" in 1926 really were powdering their noses.
-The sudden popularity of makeup for women meant every would-be flapper had the essentials in her beaded purse: lipstick, mascara, eyebrow pencils and face powder.
+The sudden popularity of makeup for women at the turn of the century meant every would-be flapper had the essentials in her beaded purse: lipstick, mascara, eyebrow pencils and face powder.

 To meet the extraordinary demand for this face powder, the "entire work force of the Kurz Chemical Company has had to work continuously day and night during the past month."

-Face powder manufacturing was short-lived for Bowser-Morner.
-Along with metal polishes, waterless soaps, and perfumes, the Sarah Winn Face Powder was discontinued.
+For reasons unknown to history, Sarah Winn Face Powder was a short-lived product line for Bowser-Morner.
+Along with other failed products (metal polishes, waterless soaps, and perfumes) the Sarah Winn Face Powder was discontinued shortly after its debut.

 Subscribe